WildChildForLife/portfolio-next/README.md

 - **Figma Design**: The entire project has been meticulously designed using Figma and has undergone a review by one of the leading UI/UX designers, [Habib Moussadik](https://www.behance.net/habibm).
 - **Avatar Animation**: The avatar has been artistically drawn on Figma, with path animations crafted using Framer Motion.
 - **Dynamic Icon Component**: A versatile Icon component has been developed that dynamically pulls any required icon from the "react-icons" library.
 An optimization thread related to this component is open on [StackOverflow](https://stackoverflow.com/questions/76876776/implement-dynamic-import-for-react-icons-in-nextjs-app).
-- **Medium SDK API**: It's noteworthy that the Medium SDK API has been deprecated, with no updates since January 2023.
+- **Medium SDK API**: It's noteworthy that the Medium SDK API has been deprecated, with no updates since January 2023 [Medium API](https://github.com/Medium/medium-api-docs).

 ## Styling & Animation
 - **Tailwind CSS**: The project utilizes Tailwind in SOC separated CSS files, leveraging the `@apply` directive for a cleaner and more readable DOM.